 1746 Bristol was scandalised by the case of Mary Hamilton, the Female Husband, who was convicted of fraud at Taunton for posing as a man and marrying several women, including one in Bristol.

-1752 September 19: Richard Arnold, a former pub landlord aged about 60, was caught having sex with William Critchett, a footman aged about 20, in a back room at the Swan alehouse in Broad Street.
+1752 August 29: Richard Arnold, a former pub landlord aged about 60, was caught having sex with William Critchett, a footman aged about 20, in a back room at the Swan alehouse in Broad Street.
 Both were convicted of felony and buggery in August 1753 and were hanged.
+Full story here.

 1758 Michael Davell was convicted of assault with intent to commit buggery on John Bryant.
 Sentenced to one hour in the pillory, four months in Newgate prison, and a further year under sureties of £80.